ujjwal-basnet/FAQ-Bill-Saver-ai/README.md

 # FAQ-Bill-Saver-ai

-### Probelm : Most of Customer chatbot  questions are  repetative calling llm apis for each time on reperative question from different user is not ideal
+### Probelm : Most of Customer chatbot  questions are  repetative calling llm apis for each time on similar  question from different user is not ideal
  if user1 ask : what is capital city of nepal llm will save this response on his database,  store question on vector database   and then  show to user 1